-In an ongoing effort to steamline Pelican, tag_cloud generation has been moved out of the pelican core and into a separate plugin.
-See the Plugins documentation further information about the Pelican plugin system.
+In an ongoing effort to streamline Pelican, tag cloud generation has been moved out of Pelican core and into a separate plugin.
+See the Plugins documentation for further information about the Pelican plugin system.

 5.10.19 Since I upgraded Pelican my pages are no longer rendered with something like: